unTramp/unTramp/README.md

 # 💫 About Me:
-Mobile Developer with 7+ years of experience building scalable cross-platform applications using Flutter & Dart.
+Mobile Developer with 7+ years of experience in mobile development, specializing in Flutter, Dart, and scalable cross-platform applications.
-Focused on creating polished mobile products with strong UI/UX, clean architecture, and AI-powered experiences.

 🚀 Built and launched multiple production apps from scratch
 📱 Experienced with Android/iOS releases, CI/CD, App Store & Google Play deployments